ethereumclassic/ECIPs/_specs/ecip-tabs.md

 ## PoW Race Incentives are (Mostly) Maintained

-A miner with access to 90\% of the TABS capital cannot produce blocks in isolation competitively; their private chain's TABS score will drop to 90\% of the public TABS and they will need something like 110\% hashrate to compensate if they want to compete independently over time.

-So the rich (but not too-rich) miner must compete in the proof-of-work race, and whether or not they can exceed some parent block's TABS will depend on the aggregated TAB value of the public transactions pending block inclusion.
+The viability of a PoW-based network depends vitally on the competitiveness and fairness of the PoW race.
+Linearity (actually sublinearity) here is the goal; 1 GPU : 1 vote/gamble/point/token/whatever.

-Upon the discovery of a new block and its availability to the miner, the miner faces two strategies -- ORPHAN, or ADOPT -- and should choose the more probably profitable one.
+Upon the availability of a potentially canonical block to some miner, they have two strategies: ORPHAN or ADOPT.
+Because we assume that greed is a reliable and optimal strategy, the miner should choose the more probably profitable option.
 To ORPHAN the proposed block means they continue work toward a competitive sibling block.
 To ADOPT means they begin work toward a child block.

 If their balance is _insufficient_ to beat the TABS of the announced block, clearly the incentives of the incumbent PoW race are preserved as invariant and the miner chooses to ADOPT.
 This covers about 50\% of the cases.